bdlucas1/3d-casting/MAKING.md

 * Filament

-  PrusaSlicer doesn't have a generic PVA profile so I started with PrimaSelect PVA+, turned fan on and enabled auto cooling to help reduce curled overhangs, and bumped temp by 20 °C to compensate and to help with adhesion.
+  PrusaSlicer doesn't have a generic PVA profile so I started with PrimaSelect PVA+, turned fan on, and bumped temp by 20 °C to compensate and to help with adhesion.

     * "PrimaSelect PVA+" profile
     * Cooling: keep fan always on
     * Temperature: bump by 20 °C to 220 °C for all layers
-    * Enable auto cooling: on

 * Print Settings, Support material